 Compatibility

-Elasticsearch: Backed by Elastic NV, offers official support, training, and consulting services.
-A large community of users contributes to discussions, though contributions to the codebase are more controlled.
+Elasticsearch: Backed by Elastic NV, with official support and training; community contributions are more controlled.

 Security